 - Valid Security license and/or security experience is considered an asset.

-- Understanding of the Powers of Arrest Under the Criminal Code, the Charter of Rights and Freedoms, The Canada Evidence Act and Mental Health First Aid Training is considered an asset.
+- Understanding of the Powers of Arrest under the Criminal Code, the Charter of Rights and Freedoms, and Mental Health First Aid Training are considered an asset.

 - Sound knowledge of the operations, rules, bylaws and regulations governing the work performed.